LMamon/LMamon/README.md

 ♦	Hi I'm Louis and I’m in my final year at UMGC 📚

-	👨🏾‍💻 I’m interested in data science and SWE
+	👨🏾‍💻 I’m interested in data science and computer vision

 ♦	🌱 I’m currently learning data engineering: quality and governance